MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-azure-active-directory-groups-vsts.md

 ## Prerequisites

 * Your Azure DevOps Services organization must be connected to Azure Active Directory.
 [My organization uses Microsoft accounts only.
 Can I switch to Azure AD?](faq-azure-access.md#ChangeMSA)
-* You must be a Azure DevOps Services project administrator, project collection administrator, or organization owner.
+* You must be an Azure DevOps Services project administrator, project collection administrator, or organization owner.
 You must also have at least Basic access, not Stakeholder.
 * To create and manage Azure AD groups, you must have Azure AD administrator permissions or have the directory administrator delegate those permissions to you in the [Azure portal](https://portal.azure.com).
 * Be aware that Azure AD changes might take up to 24 hours to be visible in Azure DevOps Services.

-##	Add an Azure AD group to a Azure DevOps Services group
+##	Add an Azure AD group to an Azure DevOps Services group

 [!INCLUDE [temp](../../_shared/new-navigation.md)]